WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * you can also target an individual instance using special instance ID endpoint.

+- this is **not HTTP-call based endpoint (same goes for writer endpoint), you still have to manage connections!**

 #### Multi-Master

 - you can have multiple **master instances**.
 That means that you have multiple instances which can **read and write**.